n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/plan-execute-agent.md

 ### Human Message Template

-Enter a message that will be sent to the agent during each step execution.
+Enter a message that n8n will send to the agent during each step execution.

 Available LangChain expressions: